Student Handbook

 Chaperones, Volunteers and Visitor Information

-Chaperones (Volunteer Support for Off-Campus Supervision)
+Chaperones (Volunteer Support for Off-Campus Supervision) & School Volunteers

-- Follow instructions
+-

-- Strictly follow the field trip schedule (No unapproved stops or deviations)
+Strictly follow the field trip schedule.

 Visitor badges

 We are fortunate at NHE to have the strong commitment of parents and other volunteers who assist in the school.
-In keeping with state laws, Bellevue School District policy, and as a safety measure, we require that all visitors and volunteers sign in at Lobby Guard located in the main office when arriving at the school.
+In keeping with state laws, Bellevue School District policy, and as a safety measure, we require that all visitors and volunteers sign in at iLobby located in the main office when arriving at the school.
 If you come to volunteer or meet with a teacher during the school day, you must stop by the office and sign in.
 We will ask you to wear a badge, high on your torso, identifying you as a visitor or volunteer.
 If you are not wearing a badge, a staff member will direct you to the office to get one.
+When you are finished volunteering/visiting, please come through the main office to scan out, using your visitor badge.
 We truly appreciate your support of NHE and want you to feel welcome here.
 Thank you for realizing that the safety of all students is a high priority.

 Emergency Information